b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

 replace(sc(s), "ELTS_MASS_TBL" => "const ELTS_MASS_TBL")
 ```

-All right, let's start with a simple formula solver, but first some helper
+All right, now we may write a simple formula solver, but first some helper
 functions.

 ```jl